The branch of law concerned with transferring property from one owner to another.

 Life happens.
 Whether you are considering buying your dream home, your first home, an investment property, vacant land, commercial premises, or you are selling a property you already own, sooner or later someone is going to ask the all-important question: Who is your conveyancing solicitor?

-In law, conveyancing is a big word used to describe the legal process of transferring ownership of real property from one person to another.
+In law, conveyancing is a fancy word used to describe the legal process of transferring ownership of real property from one person to another.
 Conveyancing starts once you sign a contract (earlier if you want contract advice prior to signing) and continues through to settlement when the money and the keys change hands.

 In some states of Australia it is possible for conveyancers to set up shop and undertake conveyancing independently of a solicitor or a law firm.
 In Queensland, conveyancing is typically undertaken by conveyancers who operate under the banner of a solicitor or law firm.
 We think it is advantageous for conveyancers to operate under supervision from a solicitor, since it gives you the best of both worlds.
 The conveyancer looking after your file can quickly and easily defer to a solicitor for assistance as required, but you are not paying a premium price for a solicitor to handle your file.